vippsas/vipps-developers/vipps-test-environment.md

 Vipps Regninger with real invoices, but with small amounts.
 We recommend 2 NOK.

 Other differences in MT:
-* There is not equivalent to [portal.vipps.no](https://portal.vipps.no) for the test environment.
+* There is no equivalent to [portal.vipps.no](https://portal.vipps.no) for the test environment.
   Payments must be checked with the API, as there is no web interface.
 * We allow 10,000 incorrect PIN attempts before locking the Vipps user's account